 While the filter was initially meant to be a fun way to edit photos, it’s gotten a little out of hand.
 Our team at McGrory Orthodontics has seen a huge increase in patients looking for a more permanent solution, so they can look like they have the facial symmetry filter on all the time.
 Everyone wants to know: can orthodontics fix my facial asymmetry?

 Our team wants you to know that everyone has some degree of facial asymmetry!
 After all, we are human, and no one is perfect.
 But if you’re feeling insecure about your facial asymmetry and are searching for answers, look no further.
-Dr. McGrory has all the information you need.
+Dr. McGrory and Dr. McCarty have all the information you need.